emsec/hal/README.md

 Apart from multiple research projects, HAL is also used in our university lecture [Introduction to Hardware Reverse Engineering](https://www.ei.ruhr-uni-bochum.de/studium/lehrveranstaltungen/832/).

 ## Features
   - Natural directed graph representation of netlist elements and their connections
   - Support for custom gate libraries
   - High performance thanks to optimized C++ core
   - Modularity: write your own C++ Plugins for efficient netlist analysis and manipulation (e.g. via graph algorithms)
   - A feature-rich GUI allowing for visual netlist inspection and interactive analysis
   - An integrated Python shell to exploratively interact with netlist elements and to interface plugins from the GUI
+  - **Update v1.1.0** Support for Xilinx Unisim, Xilinx Simprim, Synopsys 90nm, GSCLIB 3.0 and UMC 0.18µm libraries is now added

 ## API Documentation